Chronic-Wound Care Mobile App

 I looked into several apps, including Headspace, Wonar Health, Duolingo, Hinge Health, Coursera, and Khan Academy.
 This market research gave me valuable perspectives on user-friendly interfaces, engaging content from visually appealing UI designs, and the user experience of the overall navigation.

-I translated key UX and UI features identified in market research into a low-fidelity wireframe for a basic representation of the app's layout and functionality.
-This iterative design process, lasting two weeks, involved ongoing discussions with the UX team and external stakeholders to receive feedback and continue refinements, aligning business goals with
+I translated key UX and UI features identified in market research, and studied the accessiblity guidlines for older adults into a low-fidelity wireframe for a basic representation of the app's layout and functionality.
+This iterative design process, lasting two weeks, involved ongoing discussions with the UX team and external stakeholders to receive feedback and continue refinements, aligning business goals with patients' needs.

 DISCLAIMER

+I presented the conceptual designs to a team of internal and external stakeholders.
+This project proceeded to the advancement of MVP.
 Due to the confidentiality of this project, I am unable to show the full process.
-Please reach out to learn more.
-Thank you!
+Please reach out to learn more about it.